grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 # Using Faust with VCV Rack

-[VCV Rack](https://vcvrack.com) is virtual modular synthesizer, allowing thousands of separated developed modules to be connected in patches to synthesize and process sounds.
-A large community of developers are providing tons of modules to be installed in the application as [libraries](https://library.vcvrack.com), and a lot of them are developed as [open-source projects on GitHub](https://github.com/search?q=vcv+rack).
+[VCV Rack](https://vcvrack.com) is a virtual modular synthesizer, allowing thousands of separately developed modules to be connected in patches to synthesize and process sounds.
+A large community of developers provide tons of modules to be installed in the application as [libraries](https://library.vcvrack.com), and many of them are developed as [open-source projects on GitHub](https://github.com/search?q=vcv+rack).

 <img src="img/VCV_Rack.png" width="70%" class="mx-auto d-block">

 In this tutorial, we'll show how to use the [Faust](https://faust.grame.fr) language to generate monophonic or polyphonic modules:

-- either using  the Faust aware programmable [VCV Prototype](https://github.com/VCVRack/VCV-Prototype/tree/faust) to edit/compile/test Faust DSP code
+- either using the Faust-aware programmable [VCV Prototype](https://github.com/VCVRack/VCV-Prototype/tree/faust) to edit, compile, and test Faust DSP code
-- or using the [faust2vcvrack](https://github.com/grame-cncm/faust/tree/master-dev/architecture/vcvrack) tool with allows to generate standalone modules
+- or using the [faust2vcvrack](https://github.com/grame-cncm/faust/tree/master-dev/architecture/vcvrack) tool, which allows you to generate standalone modules
-- to introduce module development, a quick introduction on **using C++ to develop modules** will be done first.
+- to introduce module development, we'll start with a quick overview of **using C++ to develop modules**.

 ## Installation